SahilC/knowledge-distill-fine-grained/README.md

-# Knowledge Distillation for Disease Prediction from Fundus Images
+## Knowledge Distillation for Disease Prediction from Fundus Images
-Knowledge Distillation for Disease Prediction from Fundus Images.

 Work done in Microsoft AI Research.